Brought to you by MSD

 BE AWARE OF HIGH RISK GROUPS

-Chickenpox is usually mild, but occasionally it can lead to serious complications, especially in adults, pregnant women, newborn babies and people with weakened immune systems.2
+Chickenpox can occasionally lead to serious complications, especially in adults, pregnant women, newborn babies and people with weakened immune systems.2

 Post exposure prophylaxis with varicella antibodies is recommended in individuals who fulfill all the following three criteria3: